 Years of Experience

-When it comes to location, the highest average paycheck (about $95K annually) can be spotted in Washington, DC; Tacoma, Wash. ($70K), San Antonio, Texas ($67K), and Fayetteville, N.C. (around $65K) are the next top-paying cities.
-Expected earnings are below average ($45K) in El Paso, Texas, one of the lowest-paid cities.
-U.S. Army workers in Virginia earn the most — approximately $90K per year on average.
+When it comes to location, the highest average paycheck ($88K annually) can be spotted in Washington, DC; Tacoma, Wash. (about $69K), San Antonio, Texas (approximately $67K), and Fayetteville, N.C. ($65K) are the next top-paying cities.
+El Paso, Texas is one of the lowest-paid cities, with earnings averaging $47K.
+Within the firm, employees working in Virginia take home the most — about $89K per year on average.

 Certifications and Degrees